 Choosing the Right Pumpkin

-Using the Right Tools
+Use the Right Tools

-Cutting the Lid
+Cut the Lid Well

 Scoop Out Everything from Inside

-Cutting the Design
+Cut Out the Design

 If you want to be fancy with pumpkin carving, then you must try shaving the skin off the pumpkin.
 It adds a shadowing effect to the pattern and you are able to carve different designs – including celebrity faces, movie characters and anything you like.

-Keeping it Fresh
+Keep it Fresh

 If it still shrivels, put your pumpkin upside-down in ice-cold water for approximately eight hours.
 Repeat the process multiple times to revive the health and freshness of the carved pumpkin.

 Add Cinnamon for Fragrance

+This may sound strange and amusing but the best way to keep the bad odor away is to add cinnamon to your pumpkin.
 If you are using candles for light, then it’s obvious that your jack-o’-lantern will smell like a pumpkin pie.
 To avoid the situation, simply sprinkle some cinnamon on the lid which spruces a fresh fragrance that does not smell like pumpkin at all.